 - Extra large grill locker

 - New pull-out grease tray

-Weber has also a new version of the Gourmet BBQ accessory System (GBS) that began with the Weber Kettle.
-Now going by the Crafted Outdoor Kitchen Collection (Weber Crafted for short), you have the option to add a number of accessories including a 16 x 16-inch flat top griddle, baking stone, and cast iron sear grate to take advantage of the new searing zone.
+Weber also has a new version of the Gourmet BBQ accessory System (GBS) that began with the Weber Kettle.
+Now going by the Crafted Outdoor Kitchen Collection (Weber Crafted for short), you have the option to add several accessories including a 16 x 16-inch flat top griddle, baking stone, and cast iron sear grate to take advantage of the new searing zone.